-- The console includes custom software running on an internal microprocessor, a 15-button sealed membrane keypad, and a 6-ft. power cord.
-The console enclosure consists of an ABS plastic base and top with a metal back plate. - The single data output port can directly drive the scoreboard through a single cable run and indirectly drive up to ten displays in synchronization via daisy chaining.
-The number of synchronized displays is practically limitless when using the optional ScoreLink RF communications system. - LX1250-ETN includes an expanded control console with support for Electronic Team Names and additional features.
+- The console includes custom software running on an internal microprocessor, a 32-character LCD display, a 37-button sealed membrane keypad, and a 6-ft. power cord.
+The console enclosure consists of an ABS plastic base and top with a metal back plate. - Four data output ports can each directly drive a scoreboard display through a single cable run and indirectly drive up to ten displays in perfect synchronization via daisy chaining.
+The number of synchronized displays is practically limitless when using the optional ScoreLink RF communications system. - The software includes support for Baseball/Softball Game Mode, Football/Soccer Game Mode, Electronic Team Names, Time of Day Clock Mode, 50 levels of brightness, and other features.